Get to know our survivors

 A kitten born with no eyes in the streets of Qatar and therefore completely blind, Elyan has become a great sage, self-confident and daring.
 Remarkable, he exudes real serenity in his daily life.
 Affectionate, curious and cheerful, Elyan is a real ray of sunshine.

 Hina was called "Blanquette" when she was dropped off at the Spa Geneva, after having escaped the pan and lived alone for some time in a family that chose to part with her afterwards.
-Her gentleness overwhelmed us as soon as she arrived.
-She seems particularly sensitive and affectionate.
-We are delighted to meet her, our hearts wide open to this new member of our family.
+Her sweetness and her sensitivity have overwhelmed us since her arrival.
+Arrived very bare, she now has a wonderful plumage and a greater confidence in herself!

 Artemis is one of 24 hens that survived from a Micarna farm.
 Her maternal instinct leads her to hatch every egg she lays and finds.
 Her gentleness makes her light, sociable and kindly affectionate.
 After tearing a ligament at a joint following a bad fall, she was back on her feet with impressive resilience.